dani/patrix/README.md

   * --name: set the name of a room
   * --topic: set the topic of a room
   * --alias: set an alias for a room
+  * --federation: Enable the federation when creating a room.
+Default is enabled.
+Can be turned of with --no-federation
   * --action: what to do.
 Valid actions are
     * send-msg (default): send the text message
     * send-message: an alias for send-msg